 Owners of sports franchises are always trying to find new ways to lure people to the game.
 Comerica Park in Detroit, for example, has both a carousel and a Ferris wheel to entertain young fans who might not be able to — or willing to — sit through an entire nine-inning game.

 St. Patrick’s Day brings out the superstitious side in all of us.
 Lucky charms come front-and-center this week as we head into the holiday weekend.
 Though St. Patrick’s Day doesn’t get the same love in cinema that other high-profile holidays receive, Hollywood does have a rich tradition of crediting “Lady Luck” for certain milestones and achievements.
 Here are 10 “lucky” movie quotes that you can

+Well, Todd Haley isn’t the only coach looking for work now.
 The Miami Dolphins also fired their head coach, announcing that Tony Sparano (not to be confused with Tony Soprano) is being replaced by defensive backs coach Todd Bowles for the team’s remaining three games this season.
 The Dolphins sit at 4-9 after starting the season 0-7.
-In total, Sparano was 29-32 with Miami in his four years there.
+In total, Sparano was 29-32 with Miami in his four years there